Virtual Dub

 Cropping

 Warning: Deinterlace first, before cropping and resizing.
-If not deinterlacing first, make all crops multiples of 2.
+If not deinterlacing first, ensure all crops multiples of 2 ie even

-With VDub 2, cropping is done with the Crop filter.
+With VDub 2, cropping is done with the Crop filter and can be doen multiple times; you can have two separate crops

-I like to crop/trim off the black edges and the VHS head switching noise at the bottom of the video.
-Simply open the
+I like to crop/trim off the black side edges and the VHS head switching noise at the bottom of the video.

-To preserve the original “shape” of the video, cropping needs in a 4:3 ratio (assuming a 4:3 source, of course): that is,
+To preserve the original “shape” of the video, cropping needs to be in a 4:3 ratio (assuming a 4:3 source, of course):

 To crop, open the crop filter.
 In this image, I’ve cropped the black noise bars from all sides.
-I cropped 30 total from the
+I cropped 30 pixels total

-sides, but only 17 from the top and bottom.
-To comply with the 4:3 ratio, I cropped an additional 6 total from the top
+from the sides, but only 17 from the top and bottom.
+To comply with the 4:3 ratio, I need to crop an additional 6 total

 You may find you have cropped more off the top and bottom than off the sides.
 In this case, work out the ratio